-Prince William will attend the Women's Euro 2025 final in Basel

-Prince William will attend the Women’s Euro 2025 final in Basel
+Prince William will attend final of Women’s Euro 2025 in Basel

 Prince William will be watching the final of the European Women's Football Championship live in the stadium on Sunday.